Boiler Tube Inspections

 - Neither RFET nor LFET require extensive tube cleaning

-- Can inspect tubing from with diameters one-half inch and greater
+- Can inspect tubing from diameters of one-half inch and greater

 - Both TesTex RFET and LFET get more area coverage than the other respective techniques

-- All data is stored for future reference
+- All data is collected and stored for future reference